anniew03/ctf-writeups/lactf-mavs-fan.md

 ## Remediation

 One easy way to patch this kind of error is to sanitize input.
 You should make sure that whatever message is entered doesn’t include inputs like <>, for example.
+One function that may be useful is encodeURIComponent() (specifically for JavaScript).
+It will eliminate characters that aren't usually allowed in a URI (part of the URL).

 # Sources/Credits